MMASD: A Multimodal Dataset for Autism Intervention Analysis: Abstract

 \section{Abstract}

-Autism spectrum disorder (ASD) is a developmental disorder characterized by significant social communication impairments and difficulties perceiving and presenting communication cues.
-Machine learning techniques have been broadly adopted to facilitate autism studies and assessments.
-However, computational models are primarily concentrated on specific analysis and validated on private datasets in the autism community, which limits comparisons across models due to privacy-preserving data sharing complications.
-This work presents a novel privacy-preserving open-source dataset, \textbf{MMASD} as a \textbf{M}ulti\textbf{M}odal \textbf{ASD} benchmark dataset, collected from play therapy interventions of children with Autism. \textbf{MMASD} includes data from \textbf{32} children with ASD, and \textbf{1,315} data samples segmented from over 100 hours of intervention recordings.
-To promote public access, each data sample consists of four privacy-preserving modalities of data; some of which are derived from original videos: \textbf{(1)} optical flow, \textbf{(2)} 2D skeleton, \textbf{(3)} 3D skeleton, and \textbf{(4)} clinician ASD evaluation scores of children, e.g., ADOS scores. \textbf{MMASD} aims to assist researchers and therapists in understanding children's cognitive status, monitoring their progress during therapy, and customizing the treatment plan accordingly.
-It also has inspiration for downstream tasks such as action quality assessment and interpersonal synchrony estimation. \textbf{MMASD} dataset can be easily accessed at \url{https://github.com/Li-Jicheng/MMASD-A-Multimodal-Dataset-for-Autism-Intervention-Analysis}.
+Autism spectrum disorder (ASD) is a developmental disorder characterized by significant impairments in social communication and difficulties perceiving and presenting communication signals.
+Machine learning techniques have been widely used to facilitate autism studies and assessments.
+However, computational models are primarily concentrated on very specific analysis and validated on private, non-public datasets in the autism community, which limits comparisons across models due to privacy-preserving data-sharing complications.
+This work presents a novel open source privacy-preserving dataset, \textbf{MMASD} as a \textbf{M}ulti\textbf{M}odal \textbf{ASD} benchmark dataset, collected from play therapy interventions for children with autism.
+The MMASD includes data from \textbf{32} children with ASD, and \textbf{1,315} data samples segmented from more than \textbf{100} hours of intervention recordings.
+To promote the privacy of children while offering public access, each sample consists of four privacy-preserving modalities, some of which are derived from original videos: \textbf{(1)} optical flow, \textbf{(2)} 2D skeleton, \textbf{(3)} 3D skeleton, and \textbf{(4)} clinician ASD evaluation scores of children.
+MMASD aims to assist researchers and therapists in understanding children's cognitive status, monitoring their progress during therapy, and customizing the treatment plan accordingly.
+It also inspires downstream social tasks such as action quality assessment and interpersonal synchrony estimation.
+The dataset is publicly accessible via the \href{https://sites.udel.edu/hci-lab/mmasd-project/}{MMASD project website}.

 \ccsdesc[500]{Social and professional topics~People with disabilities} \ccsdesc[500]{Human-centered computing} \ccsdesc[500]{Computing methodologies~Activity recognition and understanding} \ccsdesc[500]{Computing methodologies~Machine learning}